 - Develop a blueprint for a comparative probability-based web survey

-The CROss-National Online Survey Panel (CRONOS) is being piloted in three countries – UK, Slovenia and Estonia – following up respondents to Round 8 of the European Social Survey.
-CRONOS fieldwork started in February 2017 and will continue for 12 months.
+The CROss-National Online Survey Panel (CRONOS) has been piloted in three countries – the UK, Slovenia and Estonia – following up respondents to Round 8 (2016) of the European Social Survey.
+CRONOS fieldwork began in February 2017 and continued for 12 months.

 The WP is divided into eight tasks: